junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 14.
 - 2013-02-27 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S948-957; text as passed Senate: CR S948-957)
 - 2013-02-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S948-957; text as passed Senate: CR S948-957)
+- 2013-02-28 — Message on Senate action sent to the House.
+- 2013-03-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2013-03-04 — Considered as unfinished business. (consideration:  H836-837)
+- 2013-03-04 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+307.
+- 2013-03-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-03-04 — Mr. Pitts moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H823-836)
+- 2013-03-04 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 370 - 28 (Roll no. 56). (text as House agreed to Senate amendment: CR H823-832)
+- 2013-03-04 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 370 - 28 (Roll no. 56).(text as House agreed to Senate amendment: CR H823-832)
+- 2013-03-05 — Presented to President.
+- 2013-03-05 — Presented to President.
+- 2013-03-13 — Became Public Law No: 113-5.
+- 2013-03-13 — Became Public Law No: 113-5.
+- 2013-03-13 — Signed by President.
+- 2013-03-13 — Signed by President.